-Luxury Log Cabins in Whitby with Hot Tubs
+Luxury Log Cabins in Whitby with Private Hot Tubs

 A place where you can escape to the countryside with family and friends, in order to experience the rural landscape and idyllic views the county of Yorkshire has to offer.
 Whether this is exploring the rugged coastline or venturing into the national parks.
 From coastline to countryside, here are three of the best hot tub cabins in Whitby…

 St Hilda's Lodge

 Hinderwell near Runswick Bay, North York Moors & Coast

 An ideal base for exploring the North Yorkshire coast and moorland this delightful hot tub lodge is situated in a working farm in the picturesque village of Hinderwell, 7 miles north of Whitby.

 Quality furnishings and rustic charm blend seamlessly with a sleek high-gloss kitchen and all mod cons to afford a homely feel and the wraparound deck and indulgent hot tub are the icing on the cake.

 Sleeping 4 in 2 bedrooms one of which boasts an en-suite shower room this charming pet-friendly lodge provides everything you need for relaxing break at any time of the year.